csxmli2016/MARCONetPlusPlus/README.md

 -i: --input_path, default: ./Testsets/LR_TextLines or ./Testsets/LR_TextWhole
 -o: --output_path, default: None will automatically make the saving dir with the format of '[LR path]_TIME_MARCONetPlus'
 -a: --aligned, if the input is text lines, use -a; otherwise, the input is the whole text image and needs text line detection, do not use -a
--b: --bg_sr, when restoring the whole text images, use -b to restore the background region with BSRGAN
+-b: --bg_sr, when restoring the whole text images, use -b to restore the background region with BSRGAN.
+Without -b, background will keep the same as input
+-f: --factor_scale, default: 2.
+When restoring the whole text images, use -f to define the scale factor of output
 -s: --save_text, if you want to see the details of prior alignment, predicted characters, and locations, use -s
 ```